-In an effort to protect citizens from identity theft, the U.S. Government is working to identify ways to authenticate taxpayers without the full use of their Social Security number.
-In May of 2007, the Office of Management and Budget, issued Memorandum M-07-16: Safeguarding Against and Responding to the Breach of Personally Identifiable Information.
-The memorandum requires all federal agencies to take steps to eliminate or reduce the use of SSNs in order to protect citizens from identity theft.
+In an effort to protect citizens from identity theft, the Internal Revenue Service is working to identify ways to authenticate taxpayers without the full use of their Social Security number.

 IRS Strategies to reduce the use of Social Security numbers